 For effectiveness, Ranky recommends that you start tracking your goals from day one.

 Tracking is not only for B2C marketers, but B2B content marketers as well.
 Take a look at the metrics that matter to them:

 - How To Use Google Analytics: Getting Started

 - How To Use Google Analytics Goals and Advanced Segments To Measure Your Online Marketing Efforts

-For example, if you have 1,000 subscribers on your email list, strive to inspire them so they will push your content.
+For example, if you have 1,000 subscribers on your email list, strive to inspire them so that they will share your content.
 You could ask people in your network to share your content with their own tribe.
 This could result in a chain reaction.

 Many successful digital companies make use of their existing networks.
 Even though they’ve set aside huge amounts of money for acquiring new customers and users, they still leverage what they already have.